mrmarkuz/nethserver-zabbix22/README.md

 # nethserver-zabbix22

-nethserver-zabbix22 integrates the monitoring system into NethServer
+nethserver-zabbix22 integrates the oldstable monitoring system Zabbix 2.2 from epel into NethServer

 ## Installation

-Install nethserver-zabbix22, browse to /zabbix and start monitoring.
+Install nethserver-zabbix22, browse to /zabbix and install zabbix via web UI.

+The Zabbix db user password can be found in /var/lib/nethserver/zabbix.

 ## Documentation